Stereo-Boy/DST8/README.txt

-Before starting, please replace the values in screen_parameters.m with your actual screen values.
+Before starting, please replace the values in screen/screen_parameters.m with your actual screen values.
+Once done, please do a copy of that file to keep, so that after each github pull, you can retrieve your parameter values.

 If any error, open the appropriately dated log file in the log folder to see the error and comments.